smmbox4/a-serpbear_v4/README.md

 - **Keyword research & ideas:** Pull search volumes and suggested keywords straight from your Google Ads test account.
 - **Google Search Console enrichment:** Overlay verified impression and click data on keyword trends to see which rankings actually drive traffic.
 - **Scheduled notifications:** Deliver branded summaries of ranking changes, winners/losers, and visit counts to your inbox.
 - **Mobile-ready progressive web app:** Install the dashboard on iOS or Android for quick monitoring on the go.
-The dashboard now stretches edge-to-edge on phones by removing the body gutters on small screens.
+The layout keeps consistent gutters while the top navigation stretches edge-to-edge on phones for a native feel.
 - **Robust API:** Manage domains, keywords, settings, and refresh jobs programmatically for automated reporting pipelines.

 ### Platform architecture at a glance